John Straffen: Second murder trial

 Straffen was brought to trial at Winchester Assizes for the murder of Linda Bowyer on 21 July 1952.
-He was tried before Mr. Justice Cassels.
+He was tried before Mr Justice Cassels.
 The prosecution was led by Solicitor-General Sir Reginald Manningham-Buller.
 Straffen was defended by Henry Elam.

-Upon advice from his defence counsel, Straffen pleaded not guilty to the charge and on the trial's opening date, his defense lawyer informed jurors his client would not testify on his own behalf as he was mentally defective, stating: "A person found unfit to plead cannot make a proper defence and cannot follow the details of the evidence."
+Upon advice from his defence counsel, Straffen pleaded not guilty to the charge and on the trial's opening date, his defence lawyer informed jurors his client would not testify on his own behalf as he was mentally defective, stating: "A person found unfit to plead cannot make a proper defence and cannot follow the details of the evidence."
 The defence also opted to leave the question of his sanity as an issue to be determined by the jury.
 (Note: On the evening of the trial's opening date, one of the selected jurors attended a local club, where he publicly declared that one of the prosecution witnesses had murdered Linda Bowyer.
 Word of this misconduct soon reached the trial judge, who announced the following morning that the jury would be discharged and the trial would recommence with a new jury.
 Mr. Justice Cassels also ordered the errant juror to remain in court throughout the trial, before calling him to publicly apologise for his "wicked discharge of [his] duties as a citizen".)

-At the request of the prosecution, Mr. Justice Cassels ruled in the trial's opening stages that evidence pertaining to Straffen's two prior murders would be admissible as similar fact evidence, and the lack of any obvious motive for Linda's murder (as had been the case with Brenda Goddard and Cicely Batstone), the ages of the three children, the fact that none of the crime scenes bore any evidence of a physical struggle between the child and her murderer, and the fact no effort had been made to conceal any of the children's bodies was discussed at trial by the prosecution and witnesses to testify on their behalf.
+At the request of the prosecution, Mr Justice Cassels ruled in the trial's opening stages that evidence pertaining to Straffen's two prior murders would be admissible as similar fact evidence, and the lack of any obvious motive for Linda's murder (as had been the case with Brenda Goddard and Cicely Batstone), the ages of the three children, the fact that none of the crime scenes bore any evidence of a physical struggle between the child and her murderer, and the fact no effort had been made to conceal any of the children's bodies was discussed at trial by the prosecution and witnesses to testify on their behalf.

 Linda Bowyer's bicycle is retrieved from a police vehicle to be introduced as evidence at Straffen's second murder trial.